mongodb-labs/mongo-c-driver-async/docs/ref/bson/mut.rst

   :param value: A value to be inserted.
   :return: Upon success, returns an iterator that refers to the inserted element.
     If there is an allocation failure, returns :expr:`bson_end(*m)`.
+  :invalidation: |all-invalidated|

   .. note:: |macro-impl|

   .. rubric:: Value Types

-  The following value types are supported automatically by `bson_insert`.
   The type of the newly inserted value is determined according to the `__bson_value_convertible` type rules.

 .. function::
   bson_mut bson_mut_child(bson_mut* parent, bson_iterator pos)

-  Obtain a mutator that manipulates a child document element at position `pos` within `parent`.
+  Obtain a mutator |M| that manipulates a child document element at position `pos` within `parent`.

   :param parent: An existing mutator that refers to the document that owns `pos`.
   :param pos: An iterator referring to a document or array element within `parent`.
+  :invalidation: No iterators are |invalidated| by this function, but subsequent
+    operations may invalidate them.
+Use `bson_mut_parent_iterator` to recovery the iterator `pos` from |M|.

   .. important:: |mut-stable-admon|